 North Hennepin Community College (NHCC) began exclusively offering a Racial Justice and Social Transformation certificate this past fall as part of the school’s commitment to racial equity, according to college officials.

-Hendrikson also noted that the population of NHCC mirrors the demographics of the population of Brooklyn Park.
+Hendrickson also noted that the population of NHCC mirrors the demographics of the population of Brooklyn Park.
 NHCC works with the Brooklyn Bridge Alliance for Youth of Minnesota, an organization created by the cities of Brooklyn Park and Brooklyn Center to advance positive youth development.
-Hendrikson hopes the alliance will have their youth leaders go through the program.
+Hendrickson hopes the alliance will have their youth leaders go through the program.

 According to NHCC’s website, the Racial Justice and Social Transformation Certificate is designed to build a cultural skill set relevant to every career and complements anyone in or pursuing a leadership role.
 After completing the program, students are better prepared for work in community organizing, management, and cultural fluency education.